security-as-code/community/CONTRIBUTOR_LADDER.md

 ## Maintainer

-Maintainers are the technical authority for a subproject in the OpenFeature project.
+Maintainers are the technical authority for a subproject in the Security-as-code project.
 They _MUST_ have demonstrated both good judgement and responsibility towards the health of that subproject.
 Maintainers _MUST_ set technical direction and make or approve design decisions for their subproject - either